ciwen3/Public/python/steganography/README.md

 # To Do:
 1. make graphical interface using Tkinter
 2. add encryption modules
+3. add the ability to save the text output as a .txt file
+4. add the ability to read a message from a .txt file
-3. add option to create image from scratch (possibly just a solid color)?? (still debating)
+5. add option to create image from scratch (possibly just a solid color)?? (still debating)

 # Troubleshooting